 Sequence: Step 1.
 Use the brainstorming technique to elicit from the participants the several human rights problems with which they are immediately concerned in their daily lives.
-Try to follow this listing of rights problems with a constructive effort to come to consensus on a few priority problems, for example form three to six priority human rights problems such as the right to decent housing, health care, free association including organizing trade unions.
+Try to follow this listing of rights problems with a constructive effort to come to consensus on a few priority problems, for example form three to six priority human rights problems.

 Step 2.
-After priorities have been set and a few issues of common concern have been identified, ask (for each issue) at least one person to speak from experience about the problem and issues.
+After priorities have been set and a few issues of common concern have been identified, ask (for each issue) at least one person speaking from experience.

 Step 3.
-Ask for volunteers to select the issue of their choice and divide up into an action planning group for each issue.
-The group can be called "The HRE Team."
+Ask for volunteers to select the issue of their choice and divide up into an action planning group for each issue "The group can be called "The HRE Team."
 Explain that the action planning group will develop a "preventive plan of action," essentially coming up with a human rights education plan directed towards the victims as well as potential human rights violators.
 The plan should "echo" the techniques used in these lessons, stating: (1) overview, (2) objectives, (3) procedures, (4) materials, (5) steps to be taken.

-Someone in each group should take responsibility to "report back" on the deliberations for each of these five education planning components.
+Someone in each group should take responsibility to "report back" on each of these five education planning components of deliberations.
 Thus five reporters for each group will be needed.
 As this is a challenging task, the facilitator may wish to bring other experienced human rights facilitators to act as "floaters" moving from group to group supplying advice as needed.